arpit456jain/Getting-Started-with-open-source/README.md

 </ul><br>
 <hr>

-### 2. You should have an account on GitHub if you you dont't have an account then simply make it.
+### 2. You should have an account on GitHub if you you don't have an account then simply make it.

 ### 3. You will need a text editor accoring to your comfort , I prefer Vs code